-Halloween is an annual holiday celebrated each year on October 31, and Halloween 2018 occurs on Wednesday, October 31.
-It originated with the ancient Celtic festival of Samhain, when people would light bonfires and wear costumes to ward off ghosts.
-In the eighth century, Pope Gregory III designated November 1 as a time to honor all saints; soon, All Saints Day incorporated some of the traditions of Samhain.
+Halloween is a holiday celebrated each year on October 31, and Halloween 2024 will occur on Thursday, October 31.
+The tradition originated with the ancient Celtic festival of Samhain, when people would light bonfires and wear costumes to ward off ghosts.
+In the eighth century, Pope Gregory III designated November 1 as a time to honor all saints.
+Soon, All Saints Day incorporated some of the traditions of Samhain.
 The evening before was known as All Hallows Eve, and later Halloween.
-Over time, Halloween evolved into a day of activities like trick-or-treating, carving jack-o-lanterns, festive gatherings, donning costumes and eating sweet treats.
+Over time, Halloween evolved into a day of activities like trick-or-treating, carving jack-o-lanterns, festive gatherings, donning costumes and eating treats.

 Halloween’s origins date back to the ancient Celtic festival of Samhain (pronounced sow-in).
-The Celts, who lived 2,000 years ago in the area that is now Ireland, the United Kingdom and northern France, celebrated their new year on November 1.
+The Celts, who lived 2,000 years ago, mostly in the area that is now Ireland, the United Kingdom and northern France, celebrated their new year on November 1.

 This day marked the end of summer and the harvest and the beginning of the dark, cold winter, a time of year that was often associated with human death.
 Celts believed that on the night before the new year, the boundary between the worlds of the living and the dead became blurred.
 On the night of October 31 they celebrated Samhain, when it was believed that the ghosts of the dead returned to earth.

 In addition to causing trouble and damaging crops, Celts thought that the presence of the otherworldly spirits made it easier for the Druids, or Celtic priests, to make predictions about the future.
 For a people entirely dependent on the volatile natural world, these prophecies were an important source of comfort during the long, dark winter.